warrickct/edna-dataportal/bpaotu/Warrick Notes/NOTES.md

 7. Writes OTU abundance data to new csv tempfile /data/bpaotu-6ig_m8up

 8. Loads in the data from the step 7 temp file into the database I think?

+### steps for updating production database and application.

+1. update frontend the api url from dev to prod and run npm build so it updates the main.js file.

+2. make a saved version of the current frontend master branch and push it to the remote.

+3. push the compatible version of frontend to the master branch

+4. push the data files to the edna-data repo

+5. push the updated dataportal version to the master (and make a new branch of the  master pre-push)

+6. ssh into the server ssh -i pathtoprivatekey ubuntu@ipOfeDNA

+7. pull the new data portal branch

+8. pull the new edna-data repo and replace the existing one in the dataportal project.

+9. in views.py replace disable use_cors otherwise responses contain double asterisks in the cors field.